USB4: Protocol input/output adapters

 A Protocol Input Adapter will ingest a connection according to whatever protocol it is based on and convert the contents into a USB4 tunnel.
 Protocol Output Adapters do the reverse.
 They extract a tunnel from the USB4 network and if needed recreate a regular connection from the tunnel contents.

 The conversion into a tunnel typically entails removing any Phy/Electrical layer and encoding of the underlying connection standard and potentially losslessly compresses the contents; for example, by leaving out empty filler data.
 A USB4 tunnel itself is virtual and doesn't need to conform to any fixed bandwidth or other limitations that stem from the Phy/Electrical layer of the underlying connection standard.
 But since most tunnel types will eventually be converted back to a regular, physical connection again, most of those physical limitations, like max. bandwidth, are still likely to apply in the end.

 USB3 Gen X tunneling

 This is a single-hop tunnel that essentially can transport any Enhanced SuperSpeed connection according to the USB 3.2 specification.
 USB3 Gen X follows the Enhanced SuperSpeed Hub topology, where every USB4 router with more than one USB3 endpoint must include a USB3 hub as well.
 It is the default way USB3 connections through USB4 are made.
-Supporting it at 10 Gbit/s (SuperSpeed USB 10 Gbps, Gen 2×1) is mandatory on every USB4 DFP.
+Supporting it at 10 Gbit/s is mandatory on every USB4 DFP.
 The minimum supported speed for the USB3 connection being tunneled is 10 Gbit/s as every USB4 device already has to support this speed and USB3 hubs handle converting this to 5 Gbit/s devices that may be connected.

-This means, that a USB4 hub will share a single upstream USB3 connection and distribute its bandwidth across all its downstream facing ports that make use of USB3 connections.
+This means that a USB4 hub will share a single upstream USB3 connection and distribute its bandwidth across all its downstream facing ports that make use of USB3 connections.